jknlsn/MultipleModalSwiftUI/README.md

 When running this example, you should see a modal saying "First view!" or "Second view!" depending on the button pressed, which updates the `@State` variable `whichModal` and then toggles the `showModal` boolean.
 Instead my experience has been that clicking on a button the first time will almost seem as if it has not changed the State variable, then subsequent times work.

+The fifth tab is the only one which achieves the desired effect, but uses separate sheet views on different elements.

 Is this a bug, or is there a different way to now achieve this effect?

 ```swift